OpenEvalProject/evals/manuscripts/elife-63407/v2/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/63407/elife-63407-fig2-v2.jpg)

 **Figure 2.:** (A) Representative mandible movements in larvae exposed to embryo medium or a solution of fentanyl (1 µM).
 The rate of mandible movements was significantly decreased by fentanyl.
 (B) Larvae were exposed to fentanyl over a period of 30 min.
 Significant respiratory rate depression was observed within 4 min following fentanyl application.
 Respiratory rate data did not follow a normal distribution and data are presented as medians with bars representing interquartile range.
 (C) Increasing the concentration of fentanyl induced dose-dependent decreases in respiratory rate.
 Fentanyl produced significant decreases in respiratory rate at 1 µM (n = 9) and 3 µM (n = 8), but not at 0.2 µM (n = 6) and 0.4 µM (n = 3) compared to controls (n = 17).
 (D) Rates of mandible movements were not normally distributed due to the high variability in respiratory rates.
 To present more homogenous data, respiratory rates were normalized according to the baseline rate measured before drugs were applied to better represent how drug exposure changed rate.
 (E) Fentanyl produced significant decreases in respiratory rate at 1 µM and 3 µM, but not at 0.2 µM and 0.4 µM compared to controls.
 Shading indicates time periods used to calculate average data in panel C and E. In panels B and C, data were presented as medians ± 75th and 25th percentile.
 In panels D and E, data were presented as means ± standard deviations.
 Circles indicate individual data points for each zebrafish measured. * indicate significantly different medians compared to control with p<0.05.
-Source data can be found in Figure 2—source data 1.Figure 2—source data 1.
+Source data can be found in Figure 2—source data 1.

 To determine the pharmacology of opioid receptors in zebrafish, we compared groups of fish exposed to fentanyl with fish exposed to fentanyl and the MOR antagonists naloxone and CTAP (Figure 3).
 Exposure to fentanyl reduced the rate of mandible movements (Figure 3A).
 The MOR antagonist naloxone at 10 µM did not significantly reverse respiratory rate depression induced by fentanyl (p=0.178, Figure 3B).
 However, naloxone (20 µM) significantly reversed respiratory rate depression by fentanyl (p<0.001, Figure 3B).
 The selective MOR antagonist CTAP (4 µM) did not significantly reverse respiratory rate depression by fentanyl (p=0.077, Figure 3B), although a trend toward significance was observed.
 To determine whether naloxone or CTAP may increase respiratory rate when administered alone, we compared groups of fish exposed to CTAP (4 µM) or naloxone (5 and 20 µM) to control fish (Figure 3C).
 Neither CTAP nor naloxone showed effects on respiratory rate when administered alone (one-way ANOVA, p=0.122).
 In summary, fentanyl induced a significant respiratory rate depression which was blocked by the MOR antagonist naloxone but not CTAP.

 ![Figure 3.](https://cdn.elifesciences.org/articles/63407/elife-63407-fig3-v2.jpg)

 **Figure 3.:** (A) Representative tracings of mandible movements in larval zebrafish showing fentanyl (1 µM) reducing respiratory rate and reversal by the MOR antagonist naloxone (20 µM).
 (B) Fentanyl (1 µM) significantly decreased rate of mandible movements (n = 9) compared to the control group (n = 10), an effect significantly reversed by the MOR antagonist naloxone (20 µM, n = 7) but not the highly selective MOR antagonist CTAP (4 µM, n = 9).
 (C) CTAP and naloxone administered alone did not affect respiratory rate.
 (D) Fentanyl depressed respiratory rate (n = 7), an effect reversed by subsequent addition of naloxone (9 µM).
 (E) Respiratory rate depression due to fentanyl was observed in the AB strain (n = 9), but not in TU (n = 9) or crosses between AB x TU (n = 7).
 (F) Morphine did not induce a dose-dependent decrease in respiratory rate compared to controls but showed a significant decrease at 1 µM. * indicates significantly different medians compared to control with p<0.05.
 Normalized data are presented as means ± standard deviations.
 Circles indicate individual data points for each zebrafish measured.
 AB, AB zebrafish line.
 TU, Tübingen zebrafish line.
-Source data can be found in Figure 3—source data 1.Figure 3—source data 1.
+Source data can be found in Figure 3—source data 1.

 In the previous experiments, naloxone was administered concomitantly with fentanyl and prevented respiratory depression (Figure 3A,B).
 We then tested whether naloxone can completely reverse respiratory depression by fentanyl (1 µM) when administered after respiratory depression (Figure 3D).
 As expected, fentanyl significantly depressed respiratory rate (p=0.009), an effect not reversed by naloxone at 9 µM (p=0.111).
 Although a sequential approach may be of interest due to its repeated measure design, it presented two challenges.
 First, drugs were pipetted twice in the multi-well plate and affected the fish’s behavior, which may explain the large variability observed with naloxone.
 Second, due to the low volume of fish water in wells and volumes of stock solution administered, it was challenging to increase naloxone concentration in these experiments without diluting the concentration of fentanyl.
 We therefore concluded that sequential administration of drugs was not the most consistent and compared drug combinations using separate groups of fish.